section-engineering-education/engineering-education/content/articles/design-a-sign-up-and-login-gui-using-javafx/index.md

 Head over to the "controls" tab found on the left-hand side.
 Drag and drop an ImageView control into the AnchorPane.
 On the Layout tab under the Properties tab, set its `Fit Width` and `Fit Height` to 400 and 400.
-To move it to be at almost the centre of the AnchorPane, set the `Layout X` and `Layout Y` values to 0 and 180.
+To move it to be at almost the center of the AnchorPane, set the `Layout X` and `Layout Y` values to 0 and 180.
 Download the logo and other images in the repository found in [this](https://github.com/RisoriTofa/A-JavaFX-Login-and-Sign-Up-Form) link.
 Copy the images into the resource folder to the location of the "hello-view.fxml" file.
 In the properties tab, set the image name to "logo.png".